Why Not Try The New Trendy Israeli Food Now?

 Although most Israelis don't think of themselves as healthy nuts, they eat a diet rich in fruits and vegetables.
 They also consume whole grains, legumes, fish, poultry, dairy products, and eggs.

-This means that Israeli food contains fewer calories and less saturated fats than American or European fare.
-Plus, it's packed with fiber, vitamins, minerals, antioxidants, and phytochemicals.
+This means Israeli food contains fewer calories and less saturated fats than American or European fare.
+It's packed with fiber, vitamins, minerals, antioxidants, and phytochemicals.

 Unique Combination of Spices

-When it comes to spices, Israelis love to play around with combinations.
-They may add coriander seeds to their chicken soup, or saffron to their rice pudding.
+When it comes to spices, Israelis love to experiment with combinations.
+They may add coriander seeds to their chicken soup or saffron to their rice pudding.

-They also love to spice up their meals with a variety of herbs and spices, such as rosemary, sage, oregano, basil, marjoram, dill, tarragon, and thyme.
+They also love to spice up their meals with various herbs and spices, such as rosemary, sage, oregano, basil, marjoram, dill, tarragon, and thyme.

 Authenticity